souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-maven-plugin.md

         <mainClass>demo.Fortune</mainClass>
     </properties>

-    You just "hardcoded" plugins versions and the entry point class to your application.
+    The statements "hardcoded" plugin versions and the entry point class to your application.
-    The next steps will be focused what you should do to enable Maven plugin for GraalVM Native Image.
+    The next steps will be focused what you should do to enable the Maven plugin for GraalVM Native Image.

-6. Register the Maven plugin for GraalVM Native Image, `native-maven-plugin`, in the profile called `native` by adding the following to _pom.xml_:
+6. Register the Maven plugin for GraalVM Native Image, `native-maven-plugin`, in the profile called `native` by adding the following to the  _pom.xml_ file:
     ```xml
     <profiles>
         <profile>